-Sponsored by: Accounting and Law Division
+Accounting and Law Division

-Faculty contacts serve as advisers to those students who have an interest in the given concentration; you should feel free to contact these faculty members with questions.
+Faculty contacts serve as advisers to those students who have an interest in the given concentration.
+You should feel free to contact these faculty members with questions.

-- ACC 3500 Intermediate Accounting I
+ACC 3500 Intermediate Accounting I (Fall Semester Only)

 - ACC 3501 Intermediate Accounting II (Spring Semester Only)

 - ACC 4530 Advanced Accounting (previously ACC 7040) (Spring Semester Only)

 At least one course should be taken from the following group:

-- ACC 3510 Financial Planning and Cost Control
+- ACC 3510 Financial Planning and Cost Control (Varies when offered)

-- TAX 3500 Taxes
+- TAX 3500 Taxes (Fall Semester Only)